Brand Names: Soliris

 - Where can I get more information (Soliris)?

 What is eculizumab (Soliris)?

-Eculizumab is used to prevent the breakdown of red blood cells in people with paroxysmal nocturnal hemoglobinemia (PNH).
+Eculizumab is also used to prevent the breakdown of red blood cells in adults with paroxysmal nocturnal hemoglobinuria.

-Eculizumab is also used to treat a rare chronic blood disease called atypical hemolytic (HEEM-oh-LIT-ik yoo-REEM-ik) uremic syndrome.
+Eculizumab is used in adults and children weighing at least 11 pounds (5 kilograms) to treat a blood disease called atypical hemolytic uremic syndrome.

 Eculizumab may also be used for purposes not listed in this medication guide.